tkw1536/hook_handler_p/README.md

 ## Requirements
 * PHP 5.2 or higher
-* htaccess support for ErrorDocument, Options, DirectoryIndex
+* htaccess support for ErrorDocument, DirectoryIndex

 ## Install
 * copy .htaccess and index.php to your webserver root.